 Yeah, the clever little boogers were pretty clever ‘cause they were hiding under the toilet seat where they could bite any unwary bottom that happened to intrude upon their domain.

-(And in case you are wondering, thinking about oatmeal cookies while trying to eradicate spiders in a smelly outhouse was something we could wrap our minds around quite easily.)
+(And in case you’re wondering, thinking about oatmeal cookies while trying to eradicate spiders in a smelly outhouse was something we definitely could wrap our minds around to get through it!)

-Problem; we couldn’t murderfy the spiders because as much as we desired those delicious oatmeal cookies neither of us wanted to stick our heads through the hole in the toilet seat to hunt for spiders.
+The problems: we couldn’t murder-ify the spiders.
+As much as we desired those delicious oatmeal cookies, neither of us wanted to stick our heads through the hole in the toilet seat to hunt for threatening critters.

-But we soon came up with a solution to our dilemma.
-We would blow the spiders up!
+But, as boys often do, we soon came up with a solution: We would blow the spiders up!

 I held the cherry bomb while my old pal Buster lit the fuse.
-I stepped into the outhouse and threw the cherry bomb down the toilet hole and turned to jump back outside just as my old buddy Buster slammed the door trapping me in the outhouse!
+I stepped into the outhouse, threw the cherry bomb down the toilet hole, and turned to jump back outside just as my old buddy Buster slammed the door trapping me in the outhouse!

-Were we really expecting a very large BANG? but all we heard was a measly little, pop.
+We were really expecting a very large BANG… but all we got was a measly little, pop.

 Neither of us had ever heard of a dud cherry bomb before.

-Well, we put our heads together (which was probably dangerous at the best of times) and concluded that if we twisted the fuses together of half a dozen cherry bombs together it might do the job.
+Well, we put our heads together again, which was probably dangerous at the best of times, and concluded that if we twisted the fuses together of half a dozen cherry bombs, it might do the job.

-He didn’t even look at us as he hobbled up the path to their house which was all the more humorous because his pants were down around his ankles and his backside was adorned, painted if you will, with the aromatic contents from the nether regions of the outhouse.
-As he stumbled along he was mumbling something about, “where in the world did those boys get the dynamite!”
+Not even noticing us standing awestruck outside, he quickly hobbled up the path to the house, which was all the more humorous because his pants were down around his ankles and his backside adorned, painted if you will, with the aromatic contents from the nether regions of the outhouse.
+As he stumbled along he was mumbling something about not knowing where in the world those boys got dynamite!

-Well, Buster and I were given the somewhat stinky task of washing the inside of the outhouse but his mama did give us each a glass of milk and some oatmeal cookies.
+Reasonably I suppose, Buster and I were given the more-than-stinky task of washing the inside of the outhouse… but his mama did give us each a glass of milk and some oatmeal cookies.

-It was about that time that Buster’s daddy began to develop a very peculiar twitch similar to my father’s.
-It must be hereditary because when my three boys were in their teens I began to acquire the same twitch.
+I think it was about that time that Buster’s daddy began to develop a very peculiar twitch, very similar to my father’s.
+It must be hereditary or something, because when my three boys were in their teens, I began to acquire that same twitch.

 Charles Towne is first and foremost a Christian.
 An octogenarian, author, journalist, wildlife photographer, naturalist, caregiver, and survivor, his life has been and continues to be, a never-ending adventure filled with possibilities never imagined.
 He has adopted the philosophy that to Live fully, laugh uproariously, love passionately, and learn like there is no tomorrow, is a formula for a long and joy-filled life.